Getting Started with a Baby Dentist in Johns Creek, Alpharetta, and Roswell

 We encourage parents to take their babies and children to their next dental visit.
 Simply by being in an environment where an infant or toddler can see how comfortable their parents are when visiting the dentist, the trip to the pediatric dental office will be familiar and easier to acclimate to.

 Give enough time for yourself to take your time with the visit.
 Parents and families that are rushing to their appointment often have a negative experience as they are frantic and don’t get the whole time to really do an examination and talk with the dentist.
 You also do not want to rush the staff or the dentist because of something that the family has to rush to after.

-We want to have time to build a connection and if the process is rushed, it will compromise the ability for the staff and the child to build that connection.
+We want to have time to build a connection and if the process is rushed, it will compromise the ability of the staff and the child to build that connection.

 Taking Your Baby to Polkadot Pediatric Dentistry

-When taking your baby to Polkadot Pediatric Dentistry, Dr. Nanna and the staff are all well equipped and trained to ensure the best treatment for your baby.
+When taking your baby to Polkadot Pediatric Dentistry, Dr. Nanna and the staff are all well-equipped and trained to ensure the best treatment for your baby.
 In addition, the office puts an intense focus on creating an environment that feels like home.
-This is done through the paint, decorations, all the way down to the demeanor of the staff and Dr. Nanna.
+This is done through the paint, and decorations, all the way down to the demeanor of the staff and Dr. Nanna.

-We’ve talked a lot about how we want to create a dental home for your child and the best way to do that is to make the child and family feel as if they are part of a family, in this case the Polkadot family.
-For parents who want to get a glimpse of this we encourage them to take our virtual tour of our office and to also visit our YouTube channel to see our practice.
+We’ve talked a lot about how we want to create a dental home for your child and the best way to do that is to make the child and family feel as if they are part of a family, in this case, the Polkadot family.
+For parents who want to get a glimpse of this, we encourage them to take a virtual tour of our office and to also visit our YouTube channel to see our practice.

 Starting a lifetime of strong oral health starts at a young age and as parents you have the most influence to help get your child started on the right path.
-For more information on pediatric dentistry, we have a whole guide where parents can learn more about promoting their children’s oral health.
+For more information on pediatric dentists in Roswell, we have a whole guide where parents can learn more about promoting their children’s oral health.